|Available user roles||Basic (3)||Standard (4)||Advanced (8)||Unlimited|

 Yes.
 In case you're an agency, a charitable organization, or a contributor to an open-source developer project, special plan options may apply.
 For example, we offer a pro bono plan for charitable organizations.
 Talk to us, we're eager to find out what cool project you're working on.

 It depends on the limit.
-First, there is a limit quota for API calls, users, and records as a part of your plan.
-If you hit that quota, you will trigger additional usage.
-Note that if you're on the free plan then we'll first ask you to enter your credit card information before activating additional usage for your account.
-Secondly, there are maximum limits – for users, for example.
-If you hit one of these limits, you won't be able to invite more users - until you kick someone out or simply upgrade.
-Thirdly, there are fair usage limits.
+First, there is a limit quota for records, API calls, and bandwidth as a part of your plan.
+If you hit that quota, you will trigger additional usage (note that if you subscribe to the Developer edition we'll first ask you to enter your credit card information).
+Secondly, there are maximum limits - for example, users - that cannot be changed.
+If you hit one of these limits, you will have to reduce your current use or upgrade to a higher plan.
+Thirdly, there are fair use limits.
 If you hit those, you'll be prevented from consuming more of those limits.

 Yes.
-If you're using one of the self-service plans, you can do it anytime directly in the app.
+If you're using one of the self-service plans, you can do it any time directly in the app.
 Please note that it'll become effective at the end of your one-month billing period.
 For example, if your subscription started at March 15 and you cancelled at April 1, you'll still be able to use Contentful up until April 14.
-The Enterprise plans come with contracts which specify (in detail) how cancellation works.
+The Premier plan comes with contracts which specify (in detail) how cancellation works.

 This is the web application, or the user interface, where editors can create, edit and manage their content.

 We mean the users of the Contentful Web App.
 Every user (every writer, editor, developer and so on) would have an individual account which they would use the app with.

 A record is either an entry (a database-like entry, one object of structured content) or an asset (in other words, a file).
 Essentially, it's just one piece of content.

 An API call is a request to one of the APIs.
 To get some content from Contentful you would always make an API call (or several API calls, depending on your content model).